cimeister/academic-kickstart/content/blog/unigramlm/index.md

 The UnigramLM tokenization algorithm assumes that each observed string
 ${\mathbf{{s}}}$ arises from a latent sequence of tokens
-${\mathbf{{v}}}$, where tokens are drawn independently from a fixed probability distribution, i.e., from a unigram distribution over a fixed vocabulary.
+${\mathbf{{v}}}$, where tokens are drawn independently from a fixed probability distribution, i.e., token sequences are produced by a unigram language model.
 The data-generating distribution can thus be defined in terms of the unigram probabilities
 ${\boldsymbol{\phi}}\in \Delta^{|{\mathcal{V}}| - 1}$.
 Before we get to
 the definition of the data-generating distribution though, we have to